uw-ictd/haulage/README.md

 For more details check out the [contriubting](CONTRIUBTING.md) page.

 # History
-Haulage grew out of a need for the [CoLTE Community Cellular Networking project](https://github.com/uw-ictd/colte) to measure network utilization to account for spending against prepaid cellular data packages and log long-term traffic statistics to aid network
+The requirements for haulage grew out of a need for the [CoLTE Community Cellular Networking project](https://github.com/uw-ictd/colte) to measure network utilization to account for spending against prepaid cellular data packages and log long-term traffic statistics to aid network